akka/akka-management/docs/src/main/paradox/migration.md

 ## 1.0

+Version requirements:

+* Akka 2.5.19
+* Akka HTTP 10.1.7

+### Source changes

+* AkkaManagement moved to package `akka.management.scaladsl.AkkaManagement`, if using from Java use `akka.management.javadsl.AkkaManagement`
+* If implementing custom ManagementRouteProvider the package changed to `akka.management.scaladsl.ManagementRouteProvider`/`akka.management.javadsl.ManagementRouteProvider`
+* `AkkaManagement.start` and `AkkaManagement.routes` may throw IllegalArgumentException instead of returning Try
+* Auth and HTTPS has changed by using overloaded methods of `AkkaManagement.start` and `AkkaManagement.routes`, see the @ref[docs for more details](akka-management.md#enabling-basic-authentication)

+### Configuration changes

+* `akka.mananagement.cluster.http.healthcheck.ready-states` moved to `akka.mananagement.cluster.healthcheck.ready-states`
+* `akka.management.cluster.bootstrap.form-new-cluster` renamed to `akka.management.cluster.bootstrap.new-cluster-enabled`

+### Akka Discovery

 For Akka Management version 1.0 Service Discovery as well as the config, DNS and aggregate discovery methods were made core Akka module.
 The following steps are required when upgrading to 1.0 of Akka Management.